 Most SaaS content doesn’t convert because the emphasis is on keywords and SEO.
 Such content primarily attracts accidental visitors by getting to the top 3 of search results.
 They are not interested in the SaaS solution, so such content is ineffective.

 The SaaS content that drives sign-ups is written for exact readers.
 Any SaaS content shouldn’t be SEO-obsessed and if you reach out to the Essay Tigers for consultation of experienced content creators, they will emphasize to you the same point.
 It must address exact pain points and demonstrate how the SaaS product solved them for a defined target reader.
+In fact, it’s essential to recognize that 90% of organizations have a content marketing strategy, underscoring the need for a targeted, reader-focused approach in your SaaS content creation.

 So when the really interested readers find the content, they will read and value it because it demonstrates how to solve their problems.
 This will result in signups as they desire to try a new SaaS solution.